 Golfers of all levels can benefit from the proper impact position in their golf swing.
+One major component of this is the spine angle.
 Kip Puterbaugh, the owner and director of instruction at the Aviara Golf Academy at the Park Hyatt in Carlsbad, California, shares a drill to help golfers maintain their spine angle through the golf swing.

 What to Look For